system76/docs/content/add-a-printer-pop.md

 6. Press <kbd>Super</kbd> + <kbd>T</kbd> to launch the Terminal application.

-7. Change directory to where you downloaded the driver, then unzip it.
-This is usually the downloads directory.
-Note that those stars are placeholders for the version number of the installer, feel free to put the version number in place of each of those stars.
+7. Change directory to where you downloaded the driver (usually the Downloads directory).
+Unzip the file using the commmand below.

    ```
    cd Downloads
-   gunzip linux-brprinter-installer-*.*.*-*.gz
+   gunzip linux-brprinter-installer-*.gz
    ```

 8. Run the installer by typing the unzipped installer name into the terminal.